Primidone (By mouth)

 When This Medicine Should Not Be Used

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you. .

-- It is best to plan your doses so they are evenly spaced during the day.
-Talk with your doctor if you have questions about when to take this medicine.
+- Plan your doses so they are evenly spaced during the day.
+Talk with your doctor or pharmacist if you have questions about when to take this medicine.